 When you find out what’s your daily calorie intake to gain muscle then you’ll be able to create the right nutrition plan that will allow you to gain muscle in a healthy way.

 Step 3: Planning.

-The key to gain muscle is to consume more calories than you burn.
+The key to gaining muscle is to consume more calories than you burn.
 For example, if you need to eat 2500 kCal to maintain your weight then you need to eat about 2800-3000 kCal to gain weight.

 I used a calorie tracker to calculate my daily calorie intake amount and log all my foods I ate during the day.
 Although I studied hundreds of scientific articles and already knew what foods and in what amounts I needed to eat but a calorie tracker still helped me to see if I got all the vitamins and minerals with my diet and it helped me to improve my meal plan even further.

 I have been vegan since 2018 so I ate only plant-based meals.
-I ate fruits, vegetables, nuts, whole grains, legumes on a daily basis.
+I ate fruits, vegetables, nuts, whole grains, and legumes on a daily basis.

 If you want to find out what is the healthiest diet according to scientific research then click here to read my blog post about it.

 If you want to find out exactly what my meal plan was and get some done for you daily meal plan examples for different calorie intake amounts (2000-3000 kCal), my top healthy recipes that can be cooked in less than 30 minutes each and much more then click here to learn more about my PDF book.

 Want to find out how to gain muscle as a vegetarian or as a vegan?
 Then my PDF book has some useful tips for you too.
 Click here to learn more about my PDF book.